 Who is Considered an International Student?

 An international student is a non-resident alien on a non-immigrant visa that permits full-time study in the United States.
-To receive federal financial aid you must be a U.S. citizen or an eligible non-citizen (permanent resident).
+To receive federal financial aid you must be a U.S. citizen or an eligible non-citizen ( permanent resident ).
 A permanent resident is a non-United States citizen who has been given permission to permanently reside in the United States and has been issued the United States Permanent Resident Card.
 Students with a “Notice of Approval to Apply for Permanent Residence” (Forms I-171 or I-464) or an “Application for Voluntary Departure Under the Family Unity Program” (Form I-797) are not eligible for federal financial aid.

-Graduate and Certificate of Advance Study Programs
+Graduate and Certificate of Advanced Study Programs

 International Merit Scholarships (Undergraduates)